SirishaBathina/learnings/siri.md

 * Dev/QA/UAT/Prod	=> Reusable modules + separate environment configurations/state
  * Secure state => 	Remote backend + encryption + versioning + IAM + locking
 * Jenkins + Terraform	init → validate → plan → approval → apply

+What really happens when you run   kubectl apply -f deployment.yaml ?
+Most of us use this command every day 👉
+          kubectl apply -f deployment.yaml
+But what happens behind the scenes?

+Here’s the simplified flow 👇

+1. kubectl reads the YAML
+kubectl reads the Kubernetes manifest and converts it into an API request.

+2.Request goes to the API Server
+The request reaches the Kubernetes API Server, which handles:
+        → Authentication
+        → Authorization
+        → Validation
+        → Admission checks

+3. Desired state is stored in etcd
+Once accepted, Kubernetes stores the desired configuration in etcd, the cluster's key-value store.

+4.Deployment Controller takes action

+The Deployment Controller watches the desired state and creates/updates a ReplicaSet.

+#The ReplicaSet then ensures the required number of Pods exist.

+5.Scheduler selects a node

+For newly created Pods, the Scheduler finds a suitable worker node based on resources, affinity rules, taints/tolerations, and other scheduling constraints.

+6.Kubelet starts the Pod

+The kubelet on the selected node notices that a Pod is assigned to it.

+It communicates with the container runtime through the CRI to pull the image and create the containers.

+7.Kubernetes keeps watching

+This is the most important part.
+Kubernetes continuously compares:

+Desired State ↔ Current State
+If you requested:
+replicas: 3
+but only 2 Pods are running, Kubernetes controllers work to bring the cluster back to 3.

+This is the simplified flow:
+kubectl → API Server → etcd → Deployment Controller → ReplicaSet → Scheduler → Kubelet → Container Runtime → Running Pod

+This is one of the core ideas behind Kubernetes:

+******
+### Whenever we apply the kubectl command, so basically kubectl reads the YAML manifest, then it sends a request to the kube API server and then API server validate the request, some sort of authentication and authorization, and then it store the data into the etcd.
+Then the scheduler assign the pod to a suitable worker node, then the kubelet on that specific node receives the instructions and ask the container runtime to create the container.
+Finally the pods start running, and the controller continuously ensure that the desired state is maintain like whatever the replica that we are mentioning inside the deployment file.
+So usually this is how the flow works.